 - PUMPKIN COFFEE CAKE WITH STREUSEL TOPPING WITH A PUMPKIN GLAZE

-Why not take a Thanksgiving meal to someone who is alone this year.
+Why not take a Thanksgiving meal to someone who is a shut-in or has to work this Thanksgiving.
 I have a friend who packs a Thanksgiving meal for the soldiers who stand guard at their local military base!
 How kind!